mikroman/ZAXXON/readme.txt

-This repo contains the Commodore64 version Zaxxon cartridge disassembly.
-KickAss format.
+This repo contains the disassembly of the, Commodore64 version, Zaxxon game cartridge in KickAss format.

-The .crt has three files in two banks.
+The .crt uses two banks and four CHIP sections.
+I have the file in four disassemblies; three are together as one file with three memory blocks, the fourth being data.
 The assembly files are first built with Kick Assembler into binfiles.
-A bat file then merges these into one 20KB binfile.
-Then VICE's cartconv.exe converts that binfile into a zaxxon type .crt file.
-This can then be launched within by; either VICE emulator, or c64debugger.
+The build will then assemble these sections, adding the CHIP headers as needed, into one 20KB binfile with a crt extension.
+This can then be launched by VICE or c64debugger.

+The reason to build in this fashion is due to the $9000 section of the crt which is actually mirrored from $8000 and is "accessed" only on a call to that bank.
+The final crt does not contain code built from $9000-9FFF.
+It is included in the code to allow for break points to be entered automatically; as a three part build makes three debug files.
+C64debugger can use only 1.
+The first binfile will contain the entire assembly from $8000-BFFF, including the $9000 section which is not included in the final bin.
+Understand?
+Too bad.